Image 1 of 1

 ISBN: 978 90 468 0206 9

 How many words should we devote to a book that contains none?
-This is a book intended for readers aged eight to eighty-eight, square in shape, with pages .
+This is a book intended for readers aged eight to eighty-eight, square in shape, with hardcover pages.
 It consists of twenty-three full-bleed photographs of sheep in farmer Jaap Henke’s meadow in North Holland.
 The subject is safely entrusted to photographer Hans van der Meer, who is accustomed to photographing soccer fields.
-The text on the back cover warns that counting sheep is harder than one might think, a fact confirmed by the very first photo, which shows us an eight-legged sheep.
+The text on the back cover warns that counting sheep is harder than it seems, a fact confirmed by the very first photo, which shows us an eight-legged sheep.
 But at least the designer gives us a helping hand by not cropping a single sheep out of the frame.
 The rounded corners and concave spine make the book a pleasure to hold.

-It's rare that idea, title, material and execution are as closely linked as they are here.
-The jury found this enviable.
-A book that bounces back well.
+It is rare for the concept, title, material, and execution to be as closely intertwined as they are here.
+The jury found this truly impressive.
+A book that really comes together.

 Published by GOTTMER 2007